- West Bank,

 - No language prerequisite

-Grow your dialogue skills, learn about the roots of the Palestinian-Israeli conflict, work on Palestinian agricultural lands, and return to campus ready to change the discourse in our communities on this GIEU program.
+Grow your dialogue skills, learn about the roots of the Palestinian-Israeli conflict, work with Palestinian children at an environmental and educational summer camp, and return to campus ready to change the discourse in our communities on this GIEU program.

 On the Conflict and Co-Resistance program, you will explore aspects of the Israeli Occupation and the Israeli-Palestinian Conflict from multiple perspectives and will examine different models of activism with an emphasis on nonviolent resistance.
-Participate in service-learning projects based in the West Bank that work toward just and lasting peace in Palestine and Israel.
+You will serve as counselors at a Palestinian summer camp based at the Tent of Nations farm outside of Bethlehem.